-MTSL 600 Research Perspectives in Second Language Education credits: 3 Introduces research methods and resources in the discipline with a focus on qualitative classroom-based approaches.
+MTSL 600 Research Perspective in Second Language Education

+Introduces research methods and resources in the discipline with a focus on qualitative classroom-based approaches.
 A required prerequisite for MTSL 602 and MTSL 604.

-MTSL 602 Thesis credits: 3
+MTSL 602 Thesis

 This course involves the identification and in-depth exploration of a topic or issue in TESL.
 The thesis will include a comprehensive literature review, statement of purpose, description of methodology, presentation of findings, and discussion of implications and relevance of the research.